Aditya I

-Aditya Chola I, the son of Vijayalaya Chola, was the Chola king who laid the foundation of the Chola Empire with the conquest of the Pallava Kingdom and the occupation of the Western Ganga Kingdom and Kongu Nadu.
+Aditya Chola I was a Chola king who reigned in the late ninth to early tenth century CE.
+He was the son of Vijayalaya Chola, and laid the foundation of the Medieval Cholas with the conquest of the Pallava Kingdom and the occupation of the Western Ganga Kingdom and Kongu Nadu.
 Aditya Chola I was succeeded by his eldest son Parantaka Chola I.

-Battle of Sripurambiyam
+Battle of Thirupurambiyam

-In 878 CE, Pandyan king Varagunavarman II invaded the Chola country to check the Pallava influence.
-But Varagunavarman was opposed by Aparajita, the son of Nriputungavarman Pallava, who had become yuvaraja.
-Aditya Chola I and Western Ganga king Prithvipati I supported Aparajita in the battle happened at Sripurambiyam.
-The Pandyan monarch suffered a crushing defeat, although Prithvipati I lost his life in the battle.
-Aditya Chola gained some new territory from his Pallava overlord after this victory.
+In 878 CE, Pandyan king Varagunavarman II invaded the Chola country, which was under the influence of the Pallavas.
+In the battle held at Thirupurambiyam, he was opposed by Aparajita Varman, the son of Nriputungavarman, and was joined by Aditya Chola and Western Ganga king Prithvipati I. The Pandyas were defeated although Prithvipati was killed in the battle.
+The Cholas gained certain territories from the Pallavas for the help in the battle.

 Conquest of Tondaimandalam and Kongu Nadu

-Aditya Chola I did not rest content with his subordinate position.
-So he planned to overthrow the Pallavas.
-He invaded Tondai nadu in 897 CE and in a battle that ensued, he pounced upon Aparajita when he was mounted on an elephant and slew him.
-The whole of the Pallava kingdom now became Chola territory.
+Aditya Chola I planned to overthrow the Pallavas, and invaded Tondai Nadu in 897 CE.
+He killed king Aparajita in the battle, and the Pallava kingdom became part of Chola territory.
 The Western Ganga king Prithvipati II acknowledged the suzerainty of Aditya Chola.
-Aditya next conquered the Kongu Nadu from Pandyan king Parantaka Viranarayanan.
-This campaign was possibly supported by Sthanu Ravi, the Chera ruler of Kerala.
+He conquered the Kongu Nadu region, which was under the suzerainty of the Pandya king Parantaka Viranarayanan.
+The campaign was possibly supported by the Chera ruler Sthanu Ravi.
+Tamil inscription from the period indicate that Aditya repaired the highway Rajakesari Peruvazhi, which connected the Chera Nadu with Kongu Nadu.